ryanaswift7/.dotfiles/README.md

 - Only necessary for using the VPN aliases

+- (ISSUE) Running into glibc version issue when executing.
+No fix yet.

 #### 11. Done!

 - Logout then log back in under the AwesomeWM session